-The following programs and resources are suggested to clergy and churches as part of the Dakotas-Minnesota Area around the national initiative to address “Economic Challenges Facing our Pastoral Leaders”.
+The following programs and resources are suggested to clergy and churches as part of the Dakotas-Minnesota Area’s participation in Lilly Endowment’s national initiative to address “Economic Challenges Facing our Pastoral Leaders”.
 The holistic approach to address these challenges includes opportunities and grants primarily focused on improving personal financial well-being, but also to strengthen church financial health and grow a culture of generosity.
 Funding for many of the opportunities listed is made possible through grants awarded the Area by Lilly Endowment.

-Free Financial Education materials for all clergy: All clergy under appointment may obtain free financial educational materials (up to $150 value).
+Free Financial Education materials for all clergy: All clergy under appointment may obtain free financial education materials (up to $150 value).
 Contact Diane Owen, email@example.com, with your request.
 You are not limited to the option below.
 This is simply one suggested tool for your consideration.

-Nonprofit Church Leadership certificate program for clergy: (Formerly known as Nonprofit Church Leadership certificate program.)
+Practical Church Leadership certificate program for clergy: (Formerly known as Nonprofit Church Leadership certificate program.)
 Applications for the 2024-2025 program will be accepted in the spring.
-Clergy and church leaders may apply for this year-long, online graduate certificate program designed to increase competencies in leadership.
-View summaries of the Applied Projects presented by the participating pastors in the 2019 cohort.
-Applicants will need to ask the Leadership Team of their church to fill out this Endorsement of Participation.
+Clergy and church leaders may apply for this year-long, online graduate certificate program through Dakota Wesleyan University designed to increase competencies in leadership.
+Applicants will need to ask the Leadership Team of their church to complete this Endorsement of Participation.
 85 percent of the $7,500 tuition cost is funded.
 The pastor and the church work together to cover the remaining $1,000.

-To better provide you with timely and helpful resources about money matters, the "Money Matters" quarterly e-newsletter is shared with all clergy in the Dakotas and Minnesota Annual Conferences.
+To better provide you with timely and helpful resources about money matters, the "Money Matters" quarterly e-newsletter was shared with all clergy in the Dakotas and Minnesota Annual Conferences.
 The newsletter is now suspended, but the past editions may hold information you will find useful.

 The purpose of the e-newsletter is to offer information about opportunities and resources that could help clergy's financial health and well-being.
 Some of these resources apply to only clergy, and some are financial opportunities for the local church.
 View all editions of "Money Matters"